 On 26 March 2026, a project launch event was held in Vienna to present high-level findings on the DPRK’s nuclear fuel cycle and weaponisation capabilities to subject matter experts and diplomats.

-On 26 March 2026, a project launch event was held in Vienna by VERTIC, with support from ONN, marked the culmination of the project by sharing its findings with diplomatic, technical and non-governmental stakeholders in the future of the DPRK nuclear programme.
-It shared new insights into how open sources can shed light on the current and future status of that programme, and explored the policy implications of these findings, including on international priorities for future monitoring
+On 26 March 2026, a project launch event was held in Vienna by the Verification Research, Training and Information Centre (VERTIC) and Open Nuclear Network (ONN), which marked the culmination of the project by sharing its findings with diplomatic, technical and non-governmental stakeholders in the future of the DPRK nuclear programme.

 About the Project